 Get an early start on weed control in soybeans

-Pigweeds (including waterhemp and Palmer amaranth).
-Glyphosate-resistant waterhemp has exploded across eastern Kansas in recent years, and glyphosate-resistant Palmer amaranth is now becoming more common as well.
-For preemergence pigweed control, the Valor-based herbicides (Valor SX, Valor XLT, Fierce, Gangster, Envive, and Enlite) and Authority-based herbicides (Authority Maxx, Authority XL, Authority First, Sonic, Authority Assist, Authority MTZ, and Spartan) can all provide very good to excellent control to supplement a postemergence program.
-Prefix is another excellent “foundation” herbicide for residual pigweed control in soybeans and can be applied early postmergence as prior to emergence.
-Intrro, Dual, Outlook, and Prowl products can also provide some early-season pigweed control, but generally are not as effective as those previously mentioned products.
+1. Pigweeds (including waterhemp and Palmer amaranth).
+Glyphosate-resistant waterhemp is now fairly common in eastern Kansas and glyphosate-resistant Palmer amaranth increased dramatically in central Kansas this past summer.
+For preemergence pigweed control, the Valor-based herbicides (Valor SX, Valor XLT, Fierce, Fierce XLT, Gangster, Surveil, Envive, Enlite, and Trivence) and Authority-based herbicides (Authority Maxx, Authority Elite, Authority XL, Authority First, Sonic, Authority Assist, Authority MTZ, and Spartan) can all provide very good to excellent control to supplement a postemergence program.
+Prefix is another excellent “foundation” herbicide for residual pigweed control in soybeans and can be applied early postmergence as well as prior to emergence.
+Metribuzin, Intrro, Dual, Outlook, and Prowl products can also provide some early-season pigweed control, but generally are not as effective as those previously mentioned products.
 Zidua and Anthem contain the active ingredient pyroxasulfone (also a component of Fierce).
 Pyroxasulfone has a similar mode of action to Intrro, Dual, and Outlook but may provide longer residual control of pigweeds.

 Although some of these herbicides can be applied in the fall or early spring, those treatments generally will not persist long enough to give good pigweed control into the soybean growing season.
-So if pigweed is the primary target, treatments will be most effective if applied no more than two weeks prior to planting.
-If glyphosate-resistant pigweeds escape preemergence control, the primary postemergence tank-mix options would be Cobra, Flexstar, or Ultra Blazer.
+If pigweed is the primary target, treatments will be most effective if applied no more than two weeks prior to planting.
+If glyphosate-resistant pigweeds escape preemergence control, the primary postemergence tank-mix options would be Cobra, Flexstar, Ultra Blazer, or Marvel.
 However, timing is critical for good control.
 These products should be applied before pigweeds exceed 4 inches tall for optimum control.

-Velvetleaf.
+2. Velvetleaf.
 Glyphosate is not always entirely effective on velvetleaf.
-To assist in velvetleaf control, the Valor-based and FirstRate-based herbicides (Valor SX, Valor XLT, Fierce, Gangster, Authority First, and Sonic) are some of the most effective preplant and preemergence herbicides you can use.
+To assist in velvetleaf control, the Valor-based and FirstRate-based herbicides (Valor SX, Valor XLT, Fierce, Fierce XLT, Gangster, Surveil, Authority First, and Sonic) are some of the most effective preplant and preemergence herbicides you can use.
 Postemergence tank-mixes to enhance velvetleaf control would include FirstRate, Cadet, and Resource.

 Marestail is best controlled before soybean planting and before the marestail begins to bolt.
 FirstRate or Synchrony would probably be the most effective tank-mix partner with glyphosate for postemergence marestail control in Roundup Ready soybeans.
 However, if ALS-resistant marestail are present, these treatments will not be very effective.
 Liberty is one of the better herbicides to control marestail that has started to bolt in the spring.
 Liberty can be used as a burndown treatment prior to emergence of any soybeans, or as a postemergence treatment in Liberty Link soybeans.

-Kochia.
+6. Kochia.
 Kochia is a major weed problem in western areas and has often been difficult to control with glyphosate, especially as it gets bigger.
-In addition, glyphosate-resistant kochia is becoming a major problem in western Kansas.
+In addition, glyphosate-resistant kochia is now common across much of western Kansas.
 Since much of the kochia emerges well before soybean planting, one of the keys to managing kochia in soybeans is to control it early in the spring before soybean planting.
-Research by K-State the last couple of years indicates that several preemergence herbicides can help provide control of glyphosate-resistant kochia, especially the Authority-based products listed above.
+Research by K-State in recent years indicates that several preemergence herbicides can help provide control of glyphosate-resistant kochia, especially the Authority-based products listed above.
 Early applications of dicamba can also provide effective control of kochia, but the appropriate precipitation and preplant waiting intervals need to be followed to avoid potential soybean injury and stand loss.
 The Kixor-containing products Sharpen and OpTill may help with kochia burndown, but the Kixor rates that can be used in soybeans will not provide very much residual control.
 ALS-inhibiting herbicides may or may not provide kochia control because of the occurrence of ALS-resistant kochia.

 Liberty Link soybeans are an alternative technology to Roundup Ready, especially in the presence of glyphosate-resistant weeds.
 Liberty can provide effective postemergence control on a broad spectrum of weeds, but good performance is very dependent on several application factors, such as weed size, spray coverage, and humidity.
 The most successful Liberty Link weed control programs will utilize a good preemergence herbicide treatment at planting, followed by a timely application of Liberty when the weeds are relatively small using a minimum spray volume of 15 gallons per acre to ensure good spray coverage.